-The Devil’s Descent
+The Devil’s Descent Haunted House

 Tips to Enhance Your Experience

 TIP #1: If you can afford it, don’t like standing in line for over an hour and plan to go on a weekend or during the last few days of October when the crowds are at their peak, get a speed pass.
-Just like Disneyland, the lineups are big and take a long time.
+Just like Disneyland, the lineups can be big and take a long time.
 And they don’t move that quickly.